Matthewalvarado25/configure-ad/README.md

 </p>
 <br />

+Set the controllers NIC Private IP address to static.
+- Navigate to your DC-1 VM in Azure
+- Navigate to "Network Settings"
+- Click on "Network Interface / IP configuration" box
+- Click on "ipconfig1"
+- Under "Allocation", select "Static"
+- Click "Save"
-Now that you created the domain controller (Dc-1), set the controllers NIC Private IP address to static.
-Go to Dc-1's network settings --> select networking --> click the hyperlink under "network interface/ IP Configuration" --> "ipconfig1" --> change the IP address from dynamic to static (this ensures DC-1's IP address will not change) --> check the NIC settings to make sure both VMs are on the same "Vnet".
+ (this ensures DC-1's IP address will not change) --> check the NIC settings to make sure both VMs are on the same "Vnet".
 This will ensure both VMs can communicate & connect with each other later in this lab.

 <p>